torvalds/linux/Documentation/i2c/busses/i2c-parport.rst

                    \|

    must be 74HC05, they must be open collector output.
- - All resitors are 10k.
+ - All resistors are 10k.
  - Pins 18-25 of the parallel port connected to GND.
  - Pins 4-9 (D2-D7) could be used as VDD is the driver drives them high.
    The ADM1032 evaluation board uses D4-D7.
 Beware that the amount of